jonnor/toothbrush/doc/notes.md

 Stored as .CSV files.

 Table 1.
 Existing available datasets with sensor data collected with wrist-worn sensors during toothbrushing activities.
+!
 Lists 13 datasets, however vast majority are general Activities of Daily Living (ADL).
+Toothbrushing is the one of 10-30 activities.
+Usually recorded with a generic device, like a smart watch.

 Reports toothbrushing power being typically around 4-5Hz.